tomfishemoji/tomfishemoji.github.io/_posts/2016-11-13-Website-Review-freddystudio-cf.md

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">Dude its not the official site its just a black background with white text just stop talking about mah site I don&#39;t do it to your</p>&mdash; FreddyStudio (@FreddyStudio) <a href="https://twitter.com/FreddyStudio/status/797350712044879872">November 12, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-In case his Tweet gets removed, here’s what it said: “Dude its not the official site its just a black background with white text just stop talking about mah site I don’t do it to your”

 ---

 # Update #2: